lightning/bolts/01-messaging-crypto-and-init.md

 document.
 Clients MUST reject handshake attempts initiated with an unknown version.

-### Transport Message Exchange

-The actual protocol messages sent during the transport message exchange phase are encapsulated within `AEAD` ciphertexts.
-Each message is prefixed with another `AEAD` ciphertext which encodes the total length of the next transport message.
-The length prefix itself is protected with a MAC in order to avoid the creation of an oracle and to also prevent a MiTM from modifying the length prefix thereby causing a node to erroneously read an incorrect number of bytes.

-## Protocol Message Encapsulation

-Once both sides have entered the transport message exchange phase (after a successful completion of the handshake), each Lightning Network protocol message will be encapsulated within a single `AEAD` ciphertext.
-The maximum size of these transport messages is `65535-bytes`, so the largest message data possible is 65529 bytes.
-If larger messages are needed in future, a fragmentation method will be defined.

 ### Noise Protocol Instantiation

 Concrete instantiations of the Noise Protocol require the definition of